simoneee9/oxydu/README.md

 - [x] get each file's logical & physical size
 - [x] print a pretty, formatted output
 - [ ] show the size in appropriate units of magnitude (GiB, MiB, B)
+- [ ] dynamically change the width of columns based on terminal width
 - [ ] add cli args for the target directory and human/machine readable sizes
 - [ ] add a cli arg for depth and scan directories recursively until a depth is reached